RMNorbert/Dentocrates/README.md

 Dentocrates is an online platform for dental appointments designed to streamline the process of finding and booking dental services.

 The application is built using Java, Spring, PostgreSQL, and React, providing a comprehensive and user-friendly web experience.
-The website allows users to register for an account, search for dentists in their area, and view available appointments.
+The website allows users to register for an account, a registered customer can search for dentists in their area, view and book available appointments, leave review about clinics after appointments, search and plan routes for clinics on a map, get basic informations from chatbot with switchable response style.
+A registered dentsist can register clinics, locations for the clinics, manage appointments and leaves.

 ---
 ## Features